 - All of Spider Robinson's time-travel stories are fueled by the premise that a genuine temporal paradox will result in the complete annihilation of space-time from beginning to end, not only destroying everything, but causing it never to have existed at all.

-- In "Journey's End", Davros, who gives the page quote, comes within a hair's breadth of destroying all matter in the entire multiverse save for himself and his group of Daleks.
+- In "Journey's End", Davros comes within a hair's breadth of using a device that cancels out all matter in the entire multiverse, save for himself and his group of Daleks.

 - This is the fate of Creation if the Nobilis lose their Valde Bellum.
 Retroactively, no less.

 - This is Rovagug's goal in Pathfinder.
 It's implied that Rovagug wants to die and the only way he can is by taking everyone else with him.